-May RLF recipients provide deferments and/or forbearances to RLF borrowers?
+8. May RLF recipients provide deferments and/or forbearances to RLF borrowers?

 First, RLF recipients may defer RLF borrowers' payments of principal and interest as part of their administration of the loan portfolio in accordance with prudent lending practices.
 As long as it is not contrary to the RLF plan governing the administration of the specific RLF award, EDA approval is not required for this action.
 Although payments are deferred, interest continues to accrue.
 Second, RLF recipients usually may not waive RLF borrowers' interest if it would cause the interest rate on the loan to fall below the minimum interest rate set forth in either the RLF plan or EDA's regulation.
-However, EDA Regional Offices can grant variances to RLF plans, and the one-year waiver of the regulation establishing a minimum interest rate for RLF loans in effect from May 7, 2020 to May 6, 2021 means such forbearances and deferrals are explicitly permitted in this period.
+However, EDA Regional Offices can grant variances to RLF plans, and the waiver of the regulation establishing a minimum interest rate for RLF loans in effect through 06/30/2022 means such forbearances and deferrals are explicitly permitted in this period.

-May EDA approve a variance to the lending area of an RLF award?
+9. May EDA approve a variance to the lending area of an RLF award?